 Do you have more info?

 Feel free to comment if you have more info to add.
 As previously stated, we haven’t homeschooled in Spain ourselves, so the more you can add the better.
 We are asked about this often and I try to craft individual responses.
 It is complicated and time-consuming.
 This was just meant to be an easy way for me to point people to my general response.
-I hope this is helpful and at a minimum provides resources which may be of help.
+I hope this is helpful and at a minimum provides resources that may be of help.